Shield Transaction Policies

 const serializedTx = bs58.encode(signedTx.serialize());

-// Send with Shield policies using direct RPC call
+// Send with Shield policy

-const response = await fetch('https://your-rpc-endpoint.com', {
+const response = await fetch('https://your-shield-enabled-rpc.com', {

 method: 'POST',